 Sequentially, post-secondary institutions have inadvertently and advertently supported long-standing eugenics and racial policies in the academy.
 According to Edward Larson, eugenics was another way to enforce White supremacy.
 A more just educational system is one where Black students can achieve their highest possible educational attainment.
 So what should colleges and universities do about this long-standing policy that has traditionally kept Black students out of post-secondary institutions?
 Get rid of the test requirements within admissions.
 It is time out for hearing about diversity, equity, and inclusion (DEI) plans for institutions while these same institutions still require a test that was instated to keep specific students out of higher education, going against the DEI principles they say they abide by.

 For colleges and universities far and wide, the school’s ranking is optimized when it enrolls students who score the highest on market metrics.
 Research suggests that universities operate primarily on prestige instead of a competitive basis.
-It makes sense to exclude students based on tests if that is their mission instead of advancing inclusive education.
-As Ibram X. Kendi states, “the tests, not the Black test-takers, have been underachieving.”
+The tests are directly connected to an institution’s prestige.
+Moreover, as Ibram X. Kendi states, “the tests, not the Black test-takers, have been underachieving.”
 Until universities and colleges intentionally choose to eliminate tests that have failed to measure intelligence and predict academic and professional successes, the same education system that preaches justice and liberation for all will never experience reform.